cmnemoi/eMush/CONTRIBUTING.md

 eMush uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) to generate changelogs and versioning.
 Therefore, your Merge Request title must follow the [Conventional commits convention](https://www.conventionalcommits.org/en/v1.0.0/#summary).

-In short, your MR title must be prefixed by one of the following:
+In short, your MR title must be prefixed by one of the following to appear in the changelog:
 - feat: A new feature
 - fix: A bug fix

+You can also use the following prefixes.
+They will not appear in the changelog, so they are only for informative purposes:
 - docs: Documentation only changes
 - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - refactor: A code change that neither fixes a bug nor adds a feature
-- perf: A code change that improves performance
 - test: Adding missing tests or correcting existing tests
 - ci: Changes to our CI configuration files and scripts
-- chore: Other changes that don't modify src or test files
+- internal: Changes that do not affect the users.
+Use this for bugs that are in production, or internal tools (admin panel, composer commands etc.)

 5- We advise new back-end developers to add an [action](./Api/src/Action/README.md).
+Do not hesitate to read the [API README](./Api/README.md).

 ## Code of Conduct